Multiplex (movie theater): Venue sizes and demand

 Multiplexes and megaplexes supposedly have two major advantages over traditional single-screen movie theaters: they can share common infrastructure and staff across multiple auditoriums, and variations in auditorium size enable them to better match capacity to demand.
-However, movie theater operators eventually discovered the problem with stadium-size movie theaters is that they share the same flawed business model as stadiums: high fixed operating costs, combined with the fact that very few films in any given year can actually fill all those seats (average occupancy is around 10-15%).
+However, movie theater operators eventually discovered the problem with stadium-size movie theaters is that they share the same flawed business model as stadiums: high fixed operating costs, combined with the fact that very few films in any given year can actually fill all those seats.

+Average occupancy is around 10-15%—meaning that the majority of films are being shown to empty seats.
 Nearly all major U.S. movie theater companies ultimately went bankrupt as a result of this hasty development process.
 Among the few that were able to avoid bankruptcy were AMC Theatres and Cinemark Theatres.

 The boom in new screens in the U.S. in the late 1990s and early 2000s led to multiple changes to Hollywood's distribution model.
-During the 1990s, American film studios experimented with distributing quirky indie films and art films to megaplexes which would have had a much harder time finding an audience in earlier eras, such as the 1999 hit Being John Malkovich.
-However, after the turn of the 21st century, as multiplex and megaplex owners came to realize they could screen large-budget blockbuster films all day by staggering showtimes across multiple screens, movie studios leaned into the trend and shifted towards blockbuster films based on existing media franchises.
+During the 1990s, American film studios experimented with distributing quirky indie films and art films to megaplexes which would have had a much harder time finding a broad theatrical audience in earlier eras, such as the 1999 hit Being John Malkovich.
+However, after the turn of the 21st century, as multiplex and megaplex owners came to realize they could screen large-budget blockbuster films all day by staggering showtimes across multiple screens, movie studios jumped onto the blockbuster bandwagon and shifted their film slates towards blockbuster films based on existing media franchises.